VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![image](https://github.com/user-attachments/assets/6855b335-1e09-41fa-99d5-b4df4066b416)
 *Figure 1: Existing contiguous parcel definition, depicted as option 1 on the left, and the proposed separate parcel defintion, depicted as option 2 on the right.
 The proposed separate parcel definition removes the need for tracking "inactive" parcels.*

-Alternatively, defining parcel as a separate and sellable lot or piece of real property would bring parcel identification in line with their common understanding as "lots" while also reducing the need to generalize highest and best use across several different lots combined by owner--not use--during valuation.
+Alternatively, defining parcel as a separate and sellable lot or piece of real property would bring parcel identification in line with their common understanding as "lots" while also reducing the need to generalize highest and best use across several different lots combined by owner during valuation.
 This change would enable improved parcel documentation, ease highest and best use valuation, faciliatate data maintenance and analysis, and continue to allow aggregation by owner for tax administration.

 As there are several variations in the timing of when a separate lot or piece of real property is created, an updated parcel defintion could be written so as to allow a legal document (deed or title), subdivision plats, or sale to help define the bounds of the separate mapped and tracked area.
 Existing "inactive" parcels, where they exist and are maintained, should be tracked and mapped with their unique SPAN and attribution and ultimately added to the current "active" parcel layer to create a map layer of the smallest documented sellable area.
 A separate parcel layer with parcels combined on ownership should persist for tax administration use.
 Two statewide parcel map layers would result, one that reflects the smallest documented sellable pieces of real estate, and the other that represents contiguous parcels combined on ownership.
 Both layers would continue to be published and made publicly available by the Statewide Parcel Property Program.